survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 export default alt.createStore(LaneStore, 'LaneStore');
 ```

 Just building an association between a lane and a note isn't enough.
 We are going to need some way to resolve the note references to data we can display through the user interface.
-For this purpose we need to implement a special getter that performs this particular step.
+For this purpose, we need to implement a special getter so we get just the data we want per each lane.

 ### Implementing a Getter for `NoteStore`